 The tropical rum cocktail was invented at the Holiday Isle Tiki Bar in Islamorada, Florida in the late 1950’s.
 The rum cocktail was named after the actual “rum runners” that inhabited the Florida Keys.

-How to make the best rum runner?
+How to make the best rum drink?

 If you want to make a strong cocktail, try adding a shot of Bacardi 151 to the top of the cocktail as a floater!